Sudden Strike: Warfare Reloaded

 In 2010, GFI Russia made Confrontation.
 3D.
 Reboot, a spin-off of the series set in the modern day with the Russian Federation fighting both the US and Taliban in a fictional 10-day conflict.

 For the Western release, the game was renamed to Warfare Reloaded, likely since it used the same engine as "Warfare", with the "Confrontation" (or Sudden Strike in English) branding removed.

 Sudden Strike 4

-Sudden Strike was released in 2017.
-It was developed by Hungarian Kite Games and published by Kalypso Media for PlayStation 4 and PC.
+Sudden Strike 4 was released in 2017.
+It was developed by Hungarian Kite Games and published by Kalypso Media for PlayStation 4, and Windows.
 While the developers hoped to remain true to the spirit of other games in the series, new skill trees and commander roles were introduced as features.

+Sudden Strike 5

+Sudden Strike 5 was released in 2026.
+Like Sudden Strike 4, it was developed by Kite Games and published by Kalypso Media.